NicholasSebastian/Handal-Cargo/README.md

 ## TO DO LIST

+- Change the 'Kode Pembayaran' of the Payments pages to use (year)(number) instead of '_id'.
+- Printing:
+  - Instead of automatically opening the print dialog directly, have options at the bottom of the page:
+    - A 'print' button.
+    - A 'send by email' button.
+    - A 'send by WhatsApp' button.
-- Printing adjustments:
+  - Adjustments:
     - The printing positions.
     - Text that is too long needs to get truncated.

 ## POSSIBLE FUTURE FEATURES